 A cut-out acrobat becomes ensnared within the articulations of a rotating sign-apparatus, or perhaps leaps out and escapes.
 Almost a dance, almost an allegory.
-In the paintings, these two figures combine sometimes to form an abstract monster.
-Using a technique invented in Los Angeles by Albert Oehlen, Spaulings adheres these hybrid sign-creatures directly to the wall with rubber cement, like giant stickers.
+In some paintings, the two figures combine to form an abstract monster, which can also be rotated.
+Using a technique invented in Los Angeles by Albert Oehlen, unstretched canvases are adhered directly to the wall with rubber cement, like giant stickers.
 Others are mounted on wooden supports to give them a more sculptural presence in the space.